jasonkneen/fluent-mcp/README.md

 - **Built-in CRUD Operations**: Automatically generate CRUD tools for your resources
 - **Resource Management**: Easily manage resources with built-in storage
 - **Client Support**: Create MCP clients with the same familiar API
+- **Multiple Transports**: Support for stdio, SSE, and HTTP transports
+- **Transport Chaining**: Run multiple transports simultaneously on the same server
 - **Flexible Configuration**: Simple by default, but customizable when needed
 - **TypeScript Support**: Full TypeScript declarations for type safety
 - **JavaScript Compatibility**: Works in both TypeScript and JavaScript environments